HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 │   ├── snpi
 </code></pre>

 The name of each individual file contains (in order) the slot, run\_id and file type.
 The first index indicates the slot (chain, in MCMC language).
-If multiple iterations or blocks are run, the filename will look like `000000001.000000001.000000001.run_id.seir.parquet` indicating slot.block.iteration.&#x20;
+If multiple iterations or blocks are run, the filename will look like `000000001.000000001.000000001.run_id.seir.parquet` indicating slot.block.iteration ;

 Each file is a data table that is by default saved as a [parquet file](https://parquet.apache.org/) (a compressed representation that can be opened and manipulated with minimal memory) but can alternatively be saved as a `csv` file.
 See options for specifying output type in [Other Configuration Options.](model-implementation/other-configuration-options.md)